natescherer/postmodern-repo-copiertemplate/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 Thanks for considering contributing to this project!

-Any contribution is welcome, especially ones that add functionality or fix bugs.
+Any contribution is encouraged and welcome.

 ## Ground Rules